NCAR/ccpp-framework/doc/briefing_pm.md

 product risk, schedule, and cross-organization impact rather than implementation detail.*

-*Last revised: 2026-06-05.*
+*Last revised: 2026-09-01.*

 ---

 ## TL;DR

+**Status as of 2026-09-01: three of the four host models have transitioned to `capgen`.**  NOAA UFS, Navy NEPTUNE and CCPP-SCM — all previously on `ccpp-prebuild` — now build with the new generator.
+**CAM-SIMA is the one remaining transition**, and it is the gate on finishing the job: the plan of record is to merge `capgen` into `develop` and delete *both* older generators when/after CAM-SIMA moves.
+The rest of this section is the situation that motivated the work.

-The CCPP Framework today ships **two** code generators that solve the same problem differently:
+The CCPP Framework shipped **two** code generators that solved the same problem differently:

-- **`ccpp-prebuild`** powers NOAA UFS, Navy NEPTUNE, and CCPP-SCM.
+- **`ccpp-prebuild`** powered NOAA UFS, Navy NEPTUNE, and CCPP-SCM.
-  Simple and reliable, but feature-light — does not support features CAM-SIMA needs (constituents, framework-owned variables, introspection).
+  Simple and reliable, but feature-light — does not support features CAM-SIMA needs (constituents, framework-owned variables, introspection).  **No longer has a production consumer.**
 - **`ccpp-capgen`** powers NCAR CAM-SIMA.
-Feature-rich, but built on technical choices that **do not scale** to UFS or NEPTUNE and that **do not support multi-instance hosts** at all.
+Feature-rich, but built on technical choices that **do not scale** to UFS or NEPTUNE and that **do not support multi-instance hosts** at all.  **Still in production for CAM-SIMA.**

-Neither generator can be the basis for a single shared toolchain.
+Neither generator could be the basis for a single shared toolchain.
 **`capgen`** is a third generator, started in early May 2026, designed to do everything both other generators do, in code small enough for a few people to own, with the architectural choices that make it work at UFS/NEPTUNE scale and beyond.
-The redesign is running on the SCM as proving ground; UFS / NEPTUNE / CAM-SIMA re-integration is sequenced behind that.
+The SCM was the proving ground; UFS and NEPTUNE followed and are now transitioned, and CAM-SIMA re-integration is the remaining step.

 This document explains, in plain language, **why we did not extend capgen instead**, what risks the redesign retires, and where things